Animal Dreams

 A few details can shift the interpretation significantly.

-What the turtle does
+What the turtle is doing

 Land or water